Maintaining International Student Status

 If F-1 students cannot complete the education program by the program end date on page 1 of the I-20 form, request an “Extension of Stay (EOS)” 60 days prior to expiration date (allowable if doing normal academic progress).
 Extensions cannot be granted once date has passed.
 Submit your educational plan and request to the International Student Program.

-Student-help employment no more than 20 hours per week during academic year while full-time.
-If dropping 12, stop work.
-Visit International Student Program and see your Designated School Official (DSO).
+Student-help employment must not exceed 20 hours per week during the academic year while full-time.
+If you fall out of status, you must stop working immediately.
+Email the International Student Program to discuss employment with a Designated School Official (DSO).